yushoo/dash/README.md

 ## The Goal
 My goal with this project is to learn how to use socket.io and reinforce my skills in react.js while also implementing a chat app.

-### Socket.io
-Used for real time data transferring.

-- Command Line with integration with express and socketio.
-Moment.js is a package that will aid with time in the application:

 --------------------------------------------------
 # Notes
 --------------------------------------------------
+## Socket.io
+Used for real time data transferring.

 ## How deos HTTP protocol work?
 A request is sent via an http url address to a backend server.
 In response, the server sends back requested information.
 This connection is called a tcp connection.
 A new connection is made every single time a request is sent.
 HTTPS are unidirectional so the sender has to trigger a request and the sender will get a response from the server.